hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 **This is highly recommended for users who want the most usability out of their new gateway!**

 !!! danger "Custom GUI has permanently bricked modems before"
     In older versions of this GUI, it has bricked low space devices like the TG799vac.
-Make sure you remove uneeded packages before installing!
+Make sure you remove unneeded packages before installing!
     It now has a brick prevention method in place so this is not so much of a worry.

 ## Change DNS